ExpressGateway/express-gateway.io/docs/consumer-management.md

 title: Consumer Management
 doc-order: 6.0
 ---
-Express Gateway comes with a Consumer management system.
-An API consumer is either a user or application.
+Express Gateway comes with a Consumer management system with three fundamental parts in game: **Users**, **Applications** and **Credentials**.

+An API consumer is either a _user_ or _application_.

+In order to ensure flexibility in your system, models are defined through [JSON Schema][json-schema]

 #### Users
 A user, in its base form, consists of an ID and a username.
 The user model in `models` directory is schemaless and you define additional user properties.

 Example:
 ```